 It is a year ago since the first time I ventured all the way out to restaurant Amass.
-I had no clue on how long of a bike ride it was.
-From the western part of Vesterbro, where I lived, it probably took me a good 45 minutes of cycling.
+I had no clue how long of a bike ride it was.
+From the western part of Vesterbro, where I was staying, it probably took me a good 45 minutes of cycling.
 It was so incredibly worth it, though, because the food was amazing and the location is an experience alone!
 I still dream about the fermented potato bread we had, and the wine we drank next to a bonfire outside.
-This summer I didn’t have time to enjoy a full evening at Amass, but I had one high priority objective in my schedule here still.
-To enjoy the best-kept secret of foodies and destination diners traveling to Copenhagen – the AFC.
-Amass Fried Chicken.
+This summer I didn’t have time to enjoy a full evening at Amass.
+However, I had one high-priority objective on my schedule: to check out the best-kept secret among Copenhagen foodies – the AFC or Amass Fried Chicken.

-Now, this time I was prepared, and set on beating my record.
-Start to finish it took me a mere 25 minutes to get through traffic and all the seven kilometers from where I began.
-On a rented city bike – that WILL make you break a sweat!
+This time I was prepared and set on beating my record.
+From start to finish it took me a mere 25 minutes to get through traffic and all the seven kilometers from where I began.
+On a rented city bike that will make you break a sweat!
 It was a great feeling to return to Amass, and fun to experience the place during a sunny Copenhagen summer day.
 Amass is located in an old shipyard building, not so unlike the premises of Noma.
 In fact, it is just a 10-minute bike ride farther out than Noma, at the peninsula of Refshaleøen.
 If you enjoy a good bike ride, I highly recommend this means of transportation.
-It is such a quiet part of town, and you ride through lovely scenery, past art installations and across tiny bridges on the way.
+It is such a quiet part of town, and you ride through lovely scenery, past art installations, and across tiny bridges on the way.

-When you enter the restaurant you are confronted with raw, minimalistic urban design, industrial steel plates, neon lighting and graffiti on the walls.
-However, this is all a facade and a huge contrast to the chef’s deep understanding of and respect for nature.
-That becomes obvious once you walk into the gardens outside, where Amass grows endless rows of herbs, flowers, and vegetables which they use in the kitchen.
-Their garden is where you want to enjoy your AFC.
-Order it by the bar down the stairs, grab a glass of wine and await the best lunch box you could ever imagine.
+When you enter the restaurant you are confronted with raw, minimalistic urban design, industrial steel plates, neon lighting, and graffiti on the walls.
+This stands in stark contrast to the gardens outside, where Amass grows endless rows of herbs, flowers, and vegetables which they use in the kitchen.
+The garden is where you want to enjoy your AFC.
+Order it by the bar down the stairs, grab a glass of wine, and await the best lunch box you could ever imagine.

 Have you made the trip out to Amass yet?
 For lunch or dinner?
 Please drop a word below.